-Al-Anon is a fellowship of people whose lives have been affected by alcoholism in a family member or close friend.
+Alateen, part of the Al-Anon Family Groups, is a fellowship of young people whose lives have been affected by alcoholism in a family member or close friend.
 We help each other by sharing our experience, strength, and hope.

 We believe alcoholism is a family disease because it affects all the members emotionally and sometimes physically.
 Although we cannot change or control people, we can detach from their problems while continuing to love them.